The crucial role of adhesion in the transmigration of active droplets through interstitial orifices: Discussion

 In summary, we have numerically studied the physics of an active gel droplet migrating through a constriction, mimicking conditions potentially reproducible in microfluidic experiments.
 Key ingredients of the model are the contractility of the polar liquid crystal confined within the drop and the adhesiveness between the fluid interface and the solid surfaces modelling the pore.
 In addition, hydrodynamic interactions are properly incorporated throughout the model.

 We have shown that, if the height $h$ of the constriction is comparable with the diameter $D$ of the droplet, a careful control of droplet speed and elasticity (i.e. interfacial tension and elastic deformation of the active fluid) are sufficient to guarantee a smooth crossing.
 On the contrary, if $h$ becomes considerably smaller than $D$ (i.e. $\lambda\lesssim 0.5$), adhesion forces between the interface of the drop and the pillars of the pore are decisive to enable the crossing.
 Our results suggest that a stronger adhesion at the entry and a lower one at the exit of the constriction favours the transmigration in conditions that would have been inhibited otherwise.
-The process entails considerable morphological changes, ranging from crescent to ampule and hourglass-like geometries, alongside substantial deformations of the contractile material, including the concurrent presence of splay and bend distortions, the latter generally higher for narrower orifices.
+The process entails considerable morphological changes, ranging from crescent to ampule and hourglass-like geometries (structures akin to the ones observed, in similar conditions, in tumor breast cells \cite{how_bio,raj2018}), alongside substantial deformations of the contractile material, including the concurrent presence of splay and bend distortions, the latter generally higher for narrower orifices.
 The formation of such striking variety of shapes as well as the ordering properties of the contractile material are tightly linked to the fluid structure, which is found to exhibit two dominating patterns: i) long-lasting vortices out of the constriction, only temporary surviving within the pore, and ii) short-lived rectilinear flows in the orifice.
+Hence, the combined effect of confinement and adhesion is to rectify the flow within the constriction, a condition that ultimately enables the transmigration.
+We highlight that the general picture emerging from these results qualitatively holds if a frictional force is included (see Supplementary Note 5).
+This extra term would mimic, in a phenomenological way, the momentum sink due to the presence of walls placed at an infinitesimal small distance, as in a thin film.

+On an experimental side, these results can be reproduced by using microfluidic techniques already adopted to study the transmigration of biological cells \cite{int_bio,embo}.
+Our system could be mapped onto a micro-channel of length $0.5$-$1$mm equipped with PDMS solid pillars, whose surfaces are placed at distance ranging from $10\mu$m to $70\mu$m and functionalized with proteins (such as collagen or fibronectin) favouring droplet adhesion.
+Two different concentrations of such proteins could model the change of adhesion strength at the entry and exit of the constriction.
+A self-propelled micrometer droplet of $D\simeq 90\mu$m and moving at speed from $1\mu$m/s up to $10\mu$m/s can be self assembled by encapsulating an active polar gel (with effective viscosity $\eta_{eff}\simeq 1.5$kPa$\cdot$s and elastic constant $\kappa \simeq 4$nN) within a water-in-oil emulsions, following the formulation of Ref.\cite{dogic}.
+Further details can be found in Methods and Supplementary Note 3.